 Hypoactive delirium is less well known and as a result, often missed or confused with depression.

 Clinical features of hypoactive delirium include:

 Slowness with everyday tasks

-Causes and Risk factors
+Aetiology and risk factors

 Things that can cause or lead to delirium include pretty much anything, ever.
 Some of the biggies are listed below.
-(Side note: I’m generally not a fan of acronyms for the sake of acronyms, but CHIMPS PHONED is a useful reminder that it is not just our old friend UTI that should be considered:
+I’m generally not a fan of acronyms for the sake of acronyms, but CHIMPS PHONED is a useful reminder that it is not just our old friend ‘UTI’ that should be considered: